Bruno-Alvez/real-use-cases/famath-whatsapp-bot/overview.md

 ## Solution

 Conversational WhatsApp agent with two modes: LLM-powered conversational mode for natural interactions, and state machine mode for structured enrollment flows.
-Integrates with Supabase for data persistence and Evolution API for WhatsApp messaging.
+Integrates with Supabase for data persistence and Z-API for WhatsApp messaging.

 ## Key Features